kevinserr/M0BusinessDataAnalysis_SerranoLopezK/README.md

 <img src="images/pythonBar.png" alt="bar graph" width="865"/>
 <b>5.
 Data Types :</b>
 Most of my data types are numeric and quantitative.
 Since the sales are in decimals, it would be considered as continous data.
-My data was pulled from <a href="https://www.kaggle.com/datasets/anandshaw2001/video-game-sales)">Kaggle</a>
+My data was pulled from <a href="https://www.kaggle.com/datasets/anandshaw2001/video-game-sales)">Kaggle</a>.
+The data has columns for the year, publisher, genre and how much it sold in different regions.
+It had about 16,000 entries and the years range from 1980 to 2020.
+Some entries under Year and Publisher were unknown but since its irrevelant to my questions I left the data as is.

 **6. Conclusion**
 Moving forward I would like to explore the corelation between the genres with the most sales and crimes in the region.